-Konokono provides accommodation across 26 villas which are interspersed amongst 5 hectares of mature gardens affording a high level of privacy.
-There are four villa types: garden view, sea view villas, beach villas as well as family villas which can sleep two adults and two children.
+Konokono provides accommodation across 21 villas which are interspersed amongst 5 hectares of mature gardens affording a high level of privacy.
+There are three main villa types: garden view, sea view and beach pavilions, as well as family villas in both the garden and sea view categories, which can sleep two adults and two children.
 All villas come with a private plunge pool - perfect for when you don't fancy venturing to the main pool or beautiful beach.
 Accommodation is offered on a half board basis and there is a restaurant, beach bar and pool bar at the resort.

 When to go

 Situated only 6° south of the equator, Zanzibar enjoys ideal holiday weather.
 Temperatures average between 24°C and 27°C throughout the year with 7-9 hours of sunshine per day.

 There are 2 rainy seasons: Acute, brief showers, lasting about an hour in the morning occur for a couple of weeks during November.
 The rains last slightly longer in April and May, but even then it does not rain every day.
 These rains replenish the Island and are often referred to as the “Green Season”.

 To start planning your tailor-made holiday, call us on (646) 934-8870